 For a brief history of the SLC's first 50 years, click here.

 To read the rules of the SLC, click here.

 For links to the state legislatures across the region, click here.

-The mission of The Council of State Governments’ Southern Legislative Conference (SLC) is to foster and encourage intergovernmental cooperation among its 15-member states.
+The mission of The Council of State Governments’ Southern Legislative Conference (SLC) is to foster and encourage intergovernmental cooperation among its 15 member states.
 In large measure, this is achieved through the ongoing work of the Conference’s six standing committees and supporting groups.
-Through member outreach in state capitols, policy research, member delegations to points of interest, meetings and fly-ins, staff support state policymakers in their work to build a stronger region.
+Through member outreach in state capitols, policy research, international member delegations, staff exchange programs, meetings and fly-ins, staff support state policymakers in their work to build a stronger region.